Skip to content Skip to sidebar Skip to footer

 9. Running technical SEO as an experiment backlog, not a one time audit

-Prioritize fixes by potential business impact, not by what looks scariest in a crawl report.
+Prioritized by revenue impact, not by how alarming the issue looks in a crawl report.
 That might mean tackling Core Web Vitals on top revenue pages before cleaning up every 404.
 Agree in advance on success metrics such as organic revenue for affected templates or time to first byte on key URLs.
 When growth, product and engineering align on a ranked backlog, technical SEO shifts from a scary black box to a series of manageable sprints.

 10. Building international SEO as a deliberate expansion lever